 This information has been prepared on a cash basis with an adjustment for the latest quarter's defined benefit actuarial and administration expenses.
-It does not allow for accruals such as outstanding contributions or benefits due as at the start or end of the financial year.
+It does not allow for accruals such as outstanding contributions or other expenses.

 The financial information contained in this report for Cuesuper members has not been individually audited, however this information does form part of the full financial statements for NGS Super.
-The annual report (Part 1) provides details of the full financial statements for NGS Super (refer to ngssuper.com.au/annualreport
+The annual report (Part 1) provides details of the full financial statements for NGS Super (refer to ngssuper.com.au/annualreport)